Google Business Audit: How, What, and Why!

 Why you should use Google Business

 If you’re reading this article, then you probably know why you should be using Google Business to begin with.
-However, if you’re new and still getting the hang of it, here are a few reasons why you should use and continue to use Google Business.
+However, if you’re new and still getting the hang of it, this article should help convince you to start your Google Business profile ASAP.
+But, if you’re still debating whether or not to create one, here are a few reasons why you should use and continue to use Google Business.

 It helps customers locate your business

 With Google being the largest search engine, it’s naturally become the primary method for locating local businesses.
-So, as more people continue to use Google search for finding local eats it’s becoming more vital that businesses configure their Google Business profile to make it easy for prospective customers to locate them.
+So, as more people continue to use Google search to find local eats, it’s becoming more vital that businesses configure their Google Business profile to make it easy for prospective customers to locate them.
+Here’s another stat for you: about 93% of consumers use Google Maps when searching for a business.
+So, by not having a profile, you are essentially non-existent to 93% of consumers.

 Builds trust with prospective customers

-Just like having a presence on social media builds trust with your customers, Google Business works in the same way assuming you keep it up to date and optimized.
+Just like having a presence on social media builds trust with your customers, Google Business works in the same way, assuming you keep it up-to-date and optimized.
+Just remember the stat we mentioned above, your business will be 94% more likely to be viewed as reputable.

 Provides you with another touchpoint between customers